 Everything has a history: even menstruation.
 I managed to write an 80,000 word doctoral thesis on menstruation in classical Greece, which just goes to show that there’s a story to be told there!
-One of the questions I couldn’t answer was ‘What did women actually do about the bleeding?’
+I’ve shared a few of the weirder beliefs here.
+One of the questions I couldn’t answer in my thesis was ‘What did women actually do about the bleeding?’
 Did women in the past lose less blood, so that just bleeding on to their clothes was an option?
 Or did they use pads, and if so how did they make them and how were they attached – to the body or to the clothes?

 In 2008 Sara Read wrote a fascinating article about early modern women’s menstrual practices.
 In it she referred to a version of the story told about the late antique philosopher Hypatia.
 Hypatia threw her menstrual cloths – in Jacques Ferrand’s early seventeenth-century version, which Sara used, the Latin is pannus menstruus – at an unwanted suitor, presumably to put him off his idealised image of her by confronting him with the realities of the female body.
 Following up eighteenth-century readings of this story, I found that some men regarded Hypatia as a model of virtue; unable to face up to the original sources, they transformed the item she threw into ‘a handkerchief, of which she had been making some use on that occasion’ (The Female Worthies, 1766).
 Others, seeing her as ‘an impudent school-mistress’, told the story but left this particular incident in the decent obscurity of the original Greek (The History of Hypatia, 1721).